qirh/qirh.github.io/README.md

     <div>Icons made by <a href="http://www.flaticon.com/authors/madebyoliver" title="Made By Oliver">Made By Oliver</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 ## Author's notes:
+  This is just a random blog that I wanted to deploy!
 ### Known bugs:
   * nada
 ### Things to add:
-  * more blog posts, ideas:
+  * more blog posts, possible ideas:
     * Going on an information diet
 ### Things to improve:
   * nada